jxlsteam/jxls/jxls-site/src/site/markdown/reference/each_command.md

 * `select` is an expression selector to filter out collection items during the iteration

-* `groupBy` is a property to do the grouping
+* `groupBy` is a property to do the grouping (prepend the var name + ".")

 * `groupOrder` indicates ordering for groups ('desc' or 'asc')

-* `orderBy` contains the names separated with comma and each with an optional postfix " ASC" (default) or " DESC" for the sort order
+* `orderBy` contains the property names separated with comma and each with an optional postfix " ASC" (default) or " DESC" for the sort order.
+You should prepend the var name + "." before each property name.

 * `multisheet` is a name of a context variable containing a list of sheet names to output the collection